jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 how to make a test driven development environment
 #################################################################################

+I set up an environment for every Python_ project, this way I keep all the things that belong to the project in the same place.
+I can do this manually, which means I have to do the same exact steps for every project or I could do it automatically where I give the computer a command and it does all those steps for me.

-These chapters cover how to setup a project in Python to help you get started with Test Driven Development right away
+These chapters show how I setup a project in Python_ on any computer (Linux_, Windows_, MacOS_)to help you get started with `Test Driven Development`_ right now

 .. toctree::
   :titlesonly: